newmemomedo2018-afk/cgi-generator-mongo/replit.md

 The server implements a modular structure with separate files for authentication, database operations, routes, and external service integrations.

 ## Data Storage Solutions
-The system uses PostgreSQL as the primary database with the following schema design:
+The system uses MongoDB as the primary database with the following document collections:

-- **Users Table**: Stores user credentials, profile information, credit balance, and Stripe integration fields
+- **Users Collection**: Stores user credentials, profile information, credit balance, and Stripe integration fields
-- **Projects Table**: Tracks CGI generation projects with status, content type, and result URLs
+- **Projects Collection**: Tracks CGI generation projects with status, content type, and result URLs
-- **Transactions Table**: Records credit purchases and usage for billing purposes
+- **Transactions Collection**: Records credit purchases and usage for billing purposes
-- **Sessions Table**: Manages user sessions for authentication
+- **Jobs Collection**: Manages background processing tasks for image/video generation

-The database uses Drizzle ORM for type-safe queries and schema management, with migrations handled through drizzle-kit.
+The database uses MongoDB native driver for flexible document operations and automatic _id field management.

 ## Authentication and Authorization
 The system implements JWT-based authentication with the following flow: